Culverwell Mesolithic Site: Background

 The site is said to be circa 7500-8500 years old.
 The site's main feature is the large floor of limestone slabs on top of a shell midden (rubbish dump).
 The floor is unique for this period and is also the earliest known structural evidence in England for the extensive use of Portland Jurassic limestone on a living site.
-Other features on the site include the remains of a low wall, four hearths, a cooking pit.
+Other features on the site include the remains of a low wall, four hearths, and a cooking pit.
 A ritual feature incorporated into the floor consisted of a sub-triangular stone with a large beach cobble next to it.
 Vast quantities of stone tools and the debris created during their production have been found on the site.
 The most common tools are microliths, scrapers, knives, chopping tools, pounders and picks.
 Pierced shell beads have also been found.

 Some academics estimate that the total Mesolithic population of Britain never exceeded 5000, and it is likely that approximately 20 people lived on the site for at least 20-25 years in 4-5 stone huts.
 The occupants were possible semi-sedentary, and survived by gathering molluscs and edible plants with the addition of occasional meat.
 Water came from the nearby Culver Well, and the chert for the stone artefacts came from exposures in the cliffs.
 The edge of the sea was about 300–400 metres further out than it is presently.
 In November 1999, Archaeopress published the book Culverwell Mesolithic Habitation Site: Excavation Report and Research Studies, written by Susann Palmer.
 The book is part of the British Archaeological Reports (BAR).